OWASP/www-project-secure-coding-practices-quick-reference-guide/draft-en/02-checklist/05-checklist.md

 - [ ]   Restrict access to logs to only authorized individuals

-- [ ]   Utilize a master routine for all logging operations
+- [ ]   Utilize a central routine for all logging operations

 - [ ]   Do not store sensitive information in logs, including unnecessary system details, session identifiers or passwords